How to Marry a Millionaire: Production

 Nunnally Johnson, who adapted the screenplay from two different plays, produced the picture.

-20th Century Fox started production on The Robe before it began How to Marry a Millionaire.
+20th Century-Fox started production on The Robe before it began How to Marry a Millionaire.
 Although the latter was completed first, the studio chose to present The Robe as its first CinemaScope picture in late September or early October 1953 because it felt the family-friendly The Robe would attract a larger audience to its new widescreen process.

 The film's cinematography was by Joseph MacDonald.
 The costume design was by Travilla.

 Portrayal of New York

 Between scenes, the cinematography has some iconic color views of mid-20th century New York City: Rockefeller Center, Central Park, the United Nations Building, and Brooklyn Bridge in the opening sequence following the credits.
-Other iconic views include the Empire State Building, the lights of Times Square at night and the George Washington Bridge.
+Other iconic views include the Empire State Building, the lights of Times Square at night, the George Washington Bridge, and the Statue of Liberty.

 Music

 A song extolling the virtues of New York follows the Gershwin-like music used for the title credits, after an elaborate five-minute pre-credit sequence showcasing a 70-piece orchestra conducted by Alfred Newman before the curtain goes up.

-The score for How To Marry a Millionaire was one of the first recorded for film in stereo.
+The score for How to Marry a Millionaire was one of the first recorded for film in stereo.
 It was composed and directed by Alfred Newman, with incidental music by Cyril Mockridge, and orchestrated by Edward B. Powell.
 The album was released on CD by Film Score Monthly on March 15, 2001 as part of their series Golden Age Classics.

 The film's theatrical version begins with a nearly six-minute overture of Newman's symphonic piece "Street Scene", which he wrote in the style of George Gershwin.
-It is played on-screen by an 80-piece studio orchestra (billed as "The Twentieth Century Fox Symphony Orchestra").
-Newman wrote the piece for the 1931 film of the same name, which featured his first complete film score.
+It is played on-screen by an 80-piece studio orchestra (billed as "The Twentieth Century Fox Symphony Orchestra") exploiting the film's widescreen format.
+Newman wrote the piece for the 1931 film Street Scene, which featured his first complete film score.

+Release

 Release and box office

 The film premiered at the Fox Wilshire Theatre (now the Saban Theatre), in Beverly Hills, California on November 4, 1953.
 It was a box office success, earning $8 million worldwide and $7.5 million domestically, second that year only to The Robe.
 It was the fourth highest-grossing film of 1953, whereas Monroe's previous feature, Gentlemen Prefer Blondes, was seventh.

+Critical response

+The New York Times's Bosley Crowther wrote "the substance is still insufficient for the vast spread of screen which CinemaScope throws across the front of the theatre, and the impression it leaves is that of nonsense from a few people in a great big hall."